cotarr/collab-frontend/README.md

 Access to the static files such as HTML, CSS and JS are authorized by the user's cookie that is stored on the collab-frontend web server.
-Validation of the cookie is performed by a check() funciton in the web server using information stored in the user's session.
+Validation of the cookie is performed by a check() function in the web server using information stored in the user's session.

 When the web server detects an expired cookie, a redirect (302) to /unauthorized